 In Part 1, Question 1, you’ll be asked to choose your reason for filling out Form 8832:

-- Initial Classification By a Newly-Formed Entity – Choose this option if you just formed your business and are electing a tax classification for the first time.
+- Initial classification by a newly formed entity: Choose this option if you just formed your business and are electing a tax classification for the first time.
 If you select this choice, you can skip step 3 of our guide and go to step 4.

 - Change in current classification: Choose this option if you’ve already filed a tax return under one classification and now want to switch.
-For example, choose this option if you have a multi-member LLC that was taxed as a partnership but you would now like to be taxed as a C Corporation.
-Similarly, if you have a multi-member LLC that is currently taxed as a C-Corporation but you want to go back to default partnership treatment.
+For example, choose this option if you have a multimember LLC that was taxed as a partnership but you would now like to be taxed as a C-corp.
+Similarly, choose this option if you have a multimember LLC that is currently taxed as a C-corp but you want to go back to default partnership treatment.

 The IRS typically allows one change in your tax election every five years.
-An exception is if the previous election was for a newly-formed entity, and the election was effective on the business’ date of formation.
+An exception is if the previous election was for a newly formed entity and the election was effective on the business’ date of formation.

-Question 2b asks whether your previous election was for a newly formed entity and whether the election was effective on the date of the formation?
+Question 2b asks whether your previous election was for a newly formed entity and whether the election was effective on the date of the formation.
 If your answer to Question 2b is “yes,” then proceed to Question 3.
 If your answer is “no,” then you’re not eligible to submit Form 8832.

 Step 4.
 Owner Information (Part I, Questions 3 and 4)

 Questions 3 and 4 ask about owner information.
-In question 3, you need to specify if the business has one owner or multiple owners.
-If the business has only one owner, indicate the name of the owner in Question 4 along with the owner’s “identifying number.”
-Identifying number usually means the owner’s social security number.
+In Question 3, you need to specify if the business has one owner or multiple owners.
+If the business has only one owner, indicate the name of the owner in Question 4, along with the owner’s “identifying number.”
+The identifying number usually means the owner’s Social Security number.
 If the owner is a business entity, then the identifying number may be an EIN.

 Step 5.
 Affiliated Companies (Part I, Question 5)

 Step 6.
-Type of Entity – Choose Your Tax Treatment (Part I, Question 6)
+Type of Entity (Part I, Question 6)

 This is the heart of Form 8832.
 This is where you elect how you want to be taxed.
 Below you will find a list of your choices along with a brief explanation of each:

-- Choose (a) if your business was formed in the US and you want to be taxed as a C Corporation.
-(Remember, if you want to be taxed as an S Corporation, fill out IRS form 2553, not form 8832).
+- Choose “a” if your business was formed in the United States and you want to be taxed as a C-corp.
+Remember: if you want to be taxed as an S-corp, fill out IRS Form 2553, not Form 8832.

-- Choose (c) if your business was formed in the US and you want to be taxed as a sole proprietorship.
-In this case, your business earnings will be reflected on a Schedule C attached to your personal tax return.
+- Choose “c” if your business was formed in the US and you want to be taxed as a sole proprietorship.

-- Choose (d) if a company is a “foreign entity” and you want to be taxed as a C Corporation.
+- Choose “d” if a company is a “foreign entity” and you want to be taxed as a C-corp.

 Step 7.
 Foreign Entities (Part I, Question 7)

-If your business was formed somewhere other than the United States, then provide the country where the business was created, if not in the US.
+Provide the country where the business was created, if not in the US.
 Some US territories are considered foreign entities for tax purposes.
-See page 7 of Form 8832 for a list of countries if you’re unsure.
+If you’re unsure, see page 8 of Form 8832 for a list of countries.

 Step 8.
 Effective Date of Election (Part I, Question 8)